Flea & Tick Control for Dogs in Montgomery County, MD

 To learn more about flea and tick prevention, or for help selecting the right treatment for your dog, please call Germantown Vet at 240-252-7467 today.

-The Importance of Flea and Tick Prevention for Dogs
+The Importance of Flea & Tick Prevention for Dogs

 Here are the benefits of making pest prevention a priority for your dog:

 - Prevent tapeworms: Fleas are known to carry tapeworms.
-If your dog ingests a live flea, the tapeworm could grow in his digestive system and cause even more problems.
+If your dog ingests a live flea, the tapeworm could grow in their digestive system and cause even more problems.

 - Prevent a flea infestation in your home: When your dog carries fleas or ticks inside, it doesn’t take long for an infestation to set in.
 Getting rid of parasites requires tedious cleaning, vacuuming, and fogging—all of which can be avoided with preventative treatments!

-How to Choose a Flea and Tick Prevention Product for Your Dog
+How to Choose a Flea & Tick Prevention Product for Your Dog

 There are many ways to keep your dog flea- and tick-free.
 Here’s a look at your top options:

 - Topical treatments such as Frontline Plus and Revolution are popular today.
-You apply the product to your dog’s body one a month to drastically reduce the risk of pest infestation.
+You apply the product to your dog’s body once a month to drastically reduce the risk of pest infestation.

 - Oral tablets provide full-body protection with a once-a-month pill or chewable tablet.
 You’ll need a prescription from your veterinarian because oral flea and tick prevention products aren’t available over the counter.